 The Senior Term Facility will be secured by a first priority lien on substantially all of the assets of States Title and the guarantors (subject to customary exceptions), senior to all existing and future liens securing debt for borrowed money (including the liens securing the obligations under the Loan and Security Agreement dated as of December 31, 2020 (as amended, including pursuant to the Sixth Amendment referred to below, the "Subordinated Loan Agreement") by and among States Title and certain of its subsidiaries, the lenders party thereto and Hudson Structured Capital Management Ltd. as administrative agent and collateral agent ("HSCM")) and will be senior in right of payment to all existing and future debt for borrowed money (including the Subordinated Loan Agreement), in each case, subject to certain exceptions.
-The terms of the subordination of the Subordinated Loan Agreement (the "Subordination Agreement") and include certain prohibitions on the exercise of remedies by the lenders under the Subordinated Loan Agreement.
+The terms of the subordination of the Subordinated Loan Agreement are set forth in an intercreditor and subordination agreement (the "Subordination Agreement") and include certain prohibitions on the exercise of remedies by the lenders under the Subordinated Loan Agreement.